ganrad/aks-aspnet-sqldb-rest/README.md

 1. Enable/Verify *Preview* features in Azure DevOps Services.

-    If you haven't already done so, login to [Azure DevOps](https://www.visualstudio.com/team-services/) using your Microsoft Live ID (or Azure AD ID).
-Click on your profile picture (top right corner) and then click on **Preview Features** as shown in the screenshot below.
+    If you haven't already done so, login to [Azure DevOps](https://dev.azure.com/) using your Microsoft Live ID (or Azure AD ID).
+Click on your profile picture (top right corner) then click on the 3 dots **...** followed by **User settings** as shown in the screenshot below.
+In the pullout menu, click on **Preview Features**.

     ![alt tag](./images/F-01.PNG)

     Ensure the following *Preview* features are **disabled (Off)**.
     - Analytics Views (Optional)
     - Experimental Themes
-    - Multi-stage pipelines
-    - New account manager (Optional)
+    - New Repos settings experience
     - New service connections experience
     - New Test Plans Page
-    - New user hub
-    - Project Permissions Settings page

 2. Create an Azure DevOps *Organization* and *Project*.